GiuliettaMilanesio/GiuliettaMilanesio/README.md

 - 👋 Hi, I’m @GiuliettaMilanesio
 - 👀 I’m interested in journalism, content tv and art and content production.
-- 🌱 I’m currently learning about blockchain uses cases and web3
+- 🌱 I’m an entrepreneur on blockchain and always learning about it
-- 💞️ I’m looking to collaborate on project with purpose
+- 💞️ I’m always looking to collaborate on projects with purpose
-- 📫 How to reach me on X (@PiccolaGiulia) or Telegram (GiuliettaMila) or LinkedIn (GiuliettaMila) or Talent Protocol (Giulietta)
+- 📫 How to reach me on Farcaster (Giulietta) Talent Protocol (Giulietta) X (@PiccolaGiulia) Telegram (GiuliettaMila) LinkedIn (GiuliettaMila)
 - 😄 Pronouns: Giulietta
 - ⚡ Fun fact: futbol is life, Satoshi is a woman and I am a happy woman ever and ever ;)